drakkar-lig/walt-python-packages/doc/walt/doc/md/device-config.md

 5. See [`walt help show vnode-networks`](vnode-networks.md)
 6. Default is true: allow kexec-rebooting if the optional script `[walt-image]:/bin/walt-reboot` implements it.
 7. See [`walt help show device-expose`](device-expose.md)
+8. Settings allowing WalT to detect and automatically hard-reboot nodes failing to boot.